pbrena/qmk/keyboards/handwired/pbergo38_pus/readme.md

 * Commands

-qmk config user.keyboard=handwired/pbergo40_pus user.keymap=default
+qmk config user.keyboard=handwired/pbergo38_pus user.keymap=default
-qmk compile -kb handwired/pbergo40_pus -km default qmk compile -kb <keyboard> -km <keymap>
+qmk compile -kb handwired/pbergo38_pus -km default qmk compile -kb <keyboard> -km <keymap>
 qmk lint

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader:

-* **ONLY RASPBERRY PICO BUTTON **: Hold down the button as normal procedure to reset
+* **ONLY RASPBERRY PICO BUTTON **: Hold down the exposed raspberry pico button while reconnecting as normal procedure for the pico.

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard ---   NOT WIRED SO NOT POSSIBLE
-* **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available -- NOT AVAILABLE
+* **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available -- NOT configured